Grade 2 WATERNAUTS

 As Weather Wizards, our students will become junior meteorologists and learn the tools of the trade.
-They will take their own weather measurements outdoors, record the measurements of our own GEO CENTRE weather station and then compare the two.
+They will take their own weather measurements outdoors, record the measurements of our own Johnson Geo Centre weather station and then compare the two.
 They will watch lightning being generated indoors and learn what causes thunder and lightning.
 As junior meteorologists they will visit Disaster Corner and watch a tornado form and then create their own, all the while learning what causes them.
-They will learn about blizzards and then watch one form inside the GEO CENTRE.
+They will learn about blizzards and then watch one form inside the Johnson Geo Centre.
 Finally, the Weather Wizards will use the information learned to prepare for their mount GEO cabin trip.
 They will predict what the weather will be and decide which activities they will do while at the cabin.

 Curriculum Connection: Grade 5 Unit 1: Weather